-To protect retail token buyers, they will have a right to withdraw, which means a period of two weeks to withdraw their agreement to purchase tokens without giving any reasons.
+To protect retail token buyers, these will have a right to withdraw, which means a period of two weeks to withdraw their agreement to purchase tokens without giving any reasons.

 What impact can we expect on crypto-assets service providers (CASPs)?

-Crypto-asset service providers will need authorisation from the respective national authority in order to operate within the EU.
+Crypto-asset service providers will need to obtain authorisation from the respective national authority in order to operate within the EU.
 In such a case, they can take advantage of the EU-wide passporting mechanism.
-Although this is still being considered by the regulators, it will most likely be the case that legal or natural persons outside of the EU will not be allowed to provide crypto-asset services to EU citizens on a non-occasional basis, without having a legal representation in the EU.
+Legal or natural persons outside of the EU will not be allowed to provide crypto-asset services to EU citizens on a non-occasional basis, without having legal representation in the EU.

-With the new rules, crypto-asset service providers will have to respect strong requirements in order to protect clients‘ wallets and run their organization.
-They will become liable in case they lose investors’ crypto-assets.
+With the new rules, crypto-asset service providers will have to respect strict requirements in order to protect clients‘ wallets and run their organization.
+They will be liable in case they lose investors’ crypto-assets.

 In general, the European Banking Authority (EBA) will have strong oversight powers.
 It will oversee all stablecoins and will be maintaining a public register of non-compliant crypto-asset service providers.

-Certain powers when it comes to authorisations will also be held by the national regulatory authorities, national central banks and the European Central Bank (ECB).
+Certain powers concerning authorisations will also be held by the national regulatory authorities, national central banks and the European Central Bank (ECB).